 There's nothing quite like homemade bread but normal bread takes time to make.

 Yeast bread is delicious but it takes its time to rise.
-If you're in a hurry there simply isn't time to make your own bread.
+And if you're in a hurry there often isn't time to make your own bread.

 Soda bread on the other hand can be mixed together in minutes and is quick to bake.